pkp/pkp-lib/.github/ISSUE_TEMPLATE/feature_request.md

 Example: Our editors need a way to [...]

 **Describe the solution you'd like**
-Tell us how you would like this solution to be solved.
+Tell us how you would like this problem to be solved.

 **Who is asking for this feature?**
 Tell us what kind of users are requesting this feature.
 Example: Journal Editors, Journal Administrators, Technical Support, Authors, Reviewers, etc.